OrderBot/OrderBot/README.md

 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.
 Subscriber (Order Processor) – Simple OOAD
 <br>
 The implementation classes(DistributedReader.py, CloudReader.py.......) that are not completed are not left as it is.
-They have been added with plain English test pesudo-code.
-Config file has attribute for all of them
+They have been added with plain english text pesudo-code/steps.
+Config file has attributes for all of them
 <br><br>
 <b><i>Aim:- </b></i>
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;